acemod/ACE3/wiki/dev/merging-pull-requests.md

 +    valueC = 2;
 ```

-&hellip; can be merged right away by one of the maintainers.
+... the PR can be merged right away by one of the maintainers.

 Non-trivial pull requests remain open for a minimum of 48 hours, to give all other contributors time to comment on potential issues, and are then merged by a maintainer, should no issues arise.